pywbem/pywbemtools/docs/pywbemclicmdshelp.rst

       Command Group for WBEM server operations.

+      The server command-group defines commands to inspect and manage core components of the server including namespaces, the interop namespace, profiles, and access to profile central instances.

       In addition to the command-specific options shown in this help text, the general options (see 'pywbemcli --help') can also be specified before the command.
 These are NOT retained after the command is executed.